cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 -------------------------------------------------------

-## :: Section subtitle: `Incoming missile alert` - Prepare to retaliate
+## :church: Section subtitle: `Incoming missile alert` - Prepare to retaliate
 > Captain, the computer is delivering hostile actions.
 Preparing missiles to fire back...
 Wait!
 Let's send our secret weapon across.
 Teleport the evangelists!

 This section will explain about the ambassadors of cyber.
 They are the projects evangelists.
 They are the secret weapon building a social knowledge graph using their skills and a set of tools provided by cyber to earn karma and rewards.